latte-central/latte-tutorial/src/latte_tutorial/ch01_front_matter.clj.md

 be used as a proof assistant GUI.
 And this is where most of the power of LaTTe lies.
 Indeed, the Clojure IDEs support very advanced interactive features.
-Moreover, one can extend the assistant directly in Clojure and without any intermediate such as a plugins system or complex API.
-We'll see, however, that there are a few places where writing Clojure code is required in LaTTe in particular to write *implicits*.
+Moreover, one can extend the assistant directly in Clojure and without any intermediate such as a plugins system or complex API. ;; In fact, you develop mathematics in Clojure *exactly like* you develop programs in general, there's not difference at all!

 Moreover, the mathematical contents developed using LaTTe can be distributed using the very powerful Clojure ecosystem based on the Maven packaging tool.